wide-dot/6809-game-builder/doc/package-absolute.md

 ### asm and bin files
 ----

-The package contains files, declared into asm or bin tags :
+The package contains files, declared into asm, bin or fileset tags :
 - asm files will be assembled, linked and included as binaries into the package.
 - bin files will be included in the package.